sudhansu1974/aiap-content-scraper/README.md

 ## Deployment on Vercel

-This application is optimized for deployment on Vercel with serverless Puppeteer support.
+This application is optimized for deployment on Vercel using the Firecrawl API for web scraping.

 ### Environment Variables for Vercel